sab4tg/OTW/bandit/bandit5.md

 - ! expr True  if  expr is false.
 This character will also usually need protection from interpretation by the shell.

-So, as it turns out we can craft an expression using the bash builtin `find` command:
+So, as it turns out we can craft an expression using the `find` command:

 ```
 > find . -maxdepth 5 -size 1033c ! -executable